 In addition to this document, the NTV complaints and appeals procedure will be further detailed when clients and stakeholders contact 03 9487 4500 (during office hours), or by return email to firstname.lastname@example.org

 All clients will be informed of their rights and responsibilities in regard to their complaints and appeals at the earliest possible stage of their involvement with the organisation.

 - how to make a complaint or lodge an appeal

-- contact person for lodging a complaint or appeal
+- contact details for lodging a complaint or appeal

 - the rights of the complainant to an advocate, support person or interpreter

-- how the person will be informed about the outcome of their complaint or appeal
+- how the person will be informed of the outcome of their complaint or appeal